 The S3 Glacier Deep Archive has only one option for retrieval time.
 Retrieval from S3 Glacier Deep Archive takes around 12-48 hours.
 S3 Glacier Deep Archive is still in preview and thus the cost for retrieval has not been announced.

 The final axis on which to compare S3 Glacier vs. S3 Glacier Deep Archive is on minimum storage duration.
 Because S3 Glacier is designed for long-term storage, AWS will charge you if you delete your data too quickly after storing it in Glacier.

 For classic S3 Glacier, the minimum storage duration is 90 days.
 If you delete an object sooner than 90 days after placing it into S3 Glacier, you will be charged a prorated fee of $0.012 per GB.
 This charge is prorated over the 90 days.
 If you delete your object 45 days after placing it into S3 Glacier, you would pay half of the fee ($0.006 per gigabyte).

-For S3 Glacier Deep Archive, minimum storage duration is 180 days.
-The pricing structure works similar to with S3 Glacier -- you are charged a prorated fee of if you delete your object before the minimum storage duration.
+For S3 Glacier Deep Archive, the minimum storage duration is 180 days.
+The pricing structure works similarly to with S3 Glacier -- you are charged a prorated fee or if you delete your object before the minimum storage duration.

 S3 Glacier vs S3 Glacier Deep Archive Comparison Table

 Standard: 4-5 hours